-- Set.
-In this state, the robots stop and wait for kick-off (cf. Section 3.7).
-If they are not at legal positions or are fallen and laying in a standing position on the ground, they will be placed manually by the assistant referees to the positions shown in Figure 10.
+- Initial.
+After booting, the robots are in their initial state.
+The robots are not allowed to be moving in any fashion besides initially standing up.
+Shortly pressing the chest button will switch the robot to the penalized state. - Ready.
+In this state, the robots walk to their legal kick-off positions (cf. Section 3.6).
+They remain in this state, until the head referee decides that there is no significant progress anymore (after a maximum of 45 seconds).
+This state is not available if only the button interface is implemented. - Set.
+In this state, the robots stop and wait for kick-off (cf. Section 3.6).
+If they are not at legal positions or are fallen and laying in a standing position on the ground, they will be placed manually by the assistant referees to the positions shown in Figure 9.
 They are allowed to move their heads or get up if fallen before the game (re)starts but they are not otherwise allowed to move their arms or legs or locomote in any fashion.
-Penalties such as inactive robot, fallen robot, ect may be called as needed.
+Penalties such as inactive robot, fallen robot, etc may be called as needed.
 This state is not available if only the button interface is implemented.
 Robots that do not listen to the GameController will be placed manually.
-Until the game is (re)started, they are in the penalized state. - Playing.
+Until the game is (re)started, they are in the penalized state.
+The penalty time counter is frozen during this state.
+Note that all robots, that were removed with the standard removal penalty do not get positioned manually but have to wait to get unpenalized. - Playing.
 In the playing state, the robots are playing soccer.
-Shortly pressing the chest button will switch the robot to the penalized state. - Penalized.
+Shortly pressing the chest button will switch the robot to the penalized state.
+During the playing state, the GameController can activate the substates pushing free kick or goal free kick (see Section 3.8). - Penalized.
 A robot is in this state when it has been penalized.
 It is not allowed to move in any fashion, i. e. also the head has to stop turning.
 Shortly pressing the chest button will switch the robot back to the playing state. - Finished.
 This state is reached when a half is finished.
 This state is not available if only the button interface is implemented.